shawnbot/hashable/README.md

 # hashable

 Save and restore state in the browser's `location.hash`, parse and format URLs, and more!
+See the [API reference](http://shawnbot.github.io/hashable/api/) for more info.

 [![Build Status](https://travis-ci.org/shawnbot/hashable.svg?branch=master)](https://travis-ci.org/shawnbot/hashable)